Cyberbulling is a growing problem. Here is advice on how to deal with it.

 - Make friends online with someone who is not who they say they are.

-- Come across pornography and other inappropriate content which can make them feel anxious and afraid.
+- Come across pornography and other inappropriate content which can make them feel anxious.

 - Give out personal information about themselves or your family to be used by criminals.